Structured rules, faster AI coding.

 Architecture

-- Next.js application for fast iteration and server/client integration.
+- Next.js application for fast iteration and a single deployment surface.

-- Supabase + PostgreSQL for persistence and simple operational overhead.
+- Supabase + PostgreSQL for auth, persistence, and low operational overhead.

 Data model